Bremsstrahlung photon contributions to parton energy loss at high virtuality ($Q^2$) : a perturbative calculation at $O(\alpha_{s} \alpha_{em})$: MEDIUM MODIFIED KV kernels for photon production

 \subsection{Length dependence of energy loss}

-In this section, a numerical evaluation of the second-order derivative that arises in the Taylor expansion of the full scattering kernel is carried out for each kernel.
-The collinear expansion outlined in the preceding subsection, allowed us to decouple the $k_\perp$ dependence and absorb it in the definition of the jet transport coefficients.
+A numerical evaluation of the zeroth-order, first-order and second-order coefficients $\mathcal{R}^{(i)}_{0}$, $\mathcal{R}^{(i)}_{L,1}$, and $\mathcal{R}^{(i)}_{T,2}$ that arise in the Taylor expansion of the full scattering kernel is carried out for each kernel.
+The collinear expansion outlined in the preceding subsection allowed us to decouple $k_\perp$ and $k^-$ dependence and absorb it in the definition of the jet transport coefficients.